shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

      wsl --unregister <DistroName>
      ```
 2. Remove Ubuntu and Linux from Apps & Features:
-   - Press `Win + I` to open "Settings", then navigate to "Apps > Apps & Features".
+   - Press `Win + I` to open "Settings", then navigate to "Apps &rarr; Apps & Features".
    - Search for "Ubuntu" and for "Linux" in the list, select it, and click "Uninstall".
-   - If "Linux" does not appear in the list, open `PowerShell` as "Administrator" and use `winget` to find and uninstall it:
+   - If "Linux" does not appear in the list, open `PowerShell` and use `winget` to find and uninstall it:
      ```
      winget list
      winget uninstall --name "Windows Subsystem for Linux"